w286432531/virtual-pet-c--console-app/README.txt

 ==========================
     .:DESCRIPTION:.
 ==========================
-In virtual pet game you can select and perform activities such as
+In the virtual pet game, you can select and perform activities such as:

+* Adding your pet to the virtual shelter...

+* Adopting your pet from the shelter...

-* Feeding your pet
+* Feeding your pet...

-* Playing with your pet
+* Playing with your pet...

-* Taking your pet to the vet!
+* Taking your pet to the vet...

-* Manging boredom, hunger, health
+* Managing boredom, hunger, and health...

 =========================
-     .:FEATURES:.
+   .:EXTRA FEATURES:.
 =========================

-* Art!
+* ASCII Art!

 * Sounds!